Unsaturated fat: Chemistry and nutrition

-Although polyunsaturated fats are protective against cardiac arrhythmias, a study of post-menopausal women with a relatively low fat intake showed that polyunsaturated fat is positively associated with progression of coronary atherosclerosis, whereas monounsaturated fat is not.
-This probably is an indication of the greater vulnerability of polyunsaturated fats to lipid peroxidation, against which vitamin E has been shown to be protective.

 Examples of unsaturated fatty acids are palmitoleic acid, oleic acid, myristoleic acid, linoleic acid, and arachidonic acid.
-Foods containing unsaturated fats include avocado, nuts, olive oils, and vegetable oils such as canola.
+Foods containing unsaturated fats include avocado, nuts, olive oil, and vegetable oils, such as canola.
 Meat products contain both saturated and unsaturated fats.

-Although unsaturated fats are conventionally regarded as 'healthier' than saturated fats, the United States Food and Drug Administration (FDA) recommendation stated that the amount of unsaturated fat consumed should not exceed 30% of one's daily caloric intake.
+The amount of unsaturated fat consumed should be in a range of about 20-35% of one's daily caloric intake.
 Most foods contain both unsaturated and saturated fats.
-Marketers advertise only one or the other, depending on which one makes up the majority.
-Thus, various unsaturated fat vegetable oils, such as olive oils, also contain saturated fat.

 Membrane composition as a metabolic pacemaker

 Studies on the cell membranes of mammals and reptiles discovered that mammalian cell membranes are composed of a higher proportion of polyunsaturated fatty acids (DHA, omega-3 fatty acid) than reptiles.
 Studies on bird fatty acid composition have noted similar proportions to mammals but with 1/3rd less omega-3 fatty acids as compared to omega-6 for a given body size.
 This fatty acid composition results in a more fluid cell membrane but also one that is permeable to various ions (H+ & Na+), resulting in cell membranes that are more costly to maintain.
 This maintenance cost has been argued to be one of the key causes for the high metabolic rates and concomitant warm-bloodedness of mammals and birds.
 However polyunsaturation of cell membranes may also occur in response to chronic cold temperatures as well.
 In fish increasingly cold environments lead to increasingly high cell membrane content of both monounsaturated and polyunsaturated fatty acids, to maintain greater membrane fluidity (and functionality) at the lower temperatures.